ilaa-1505/ilaa-1505/README.md

 ## Right now

 Digging into agent architectures and mechanistic interpretability.
-Looking for a full-time AI/ML role, onsite or hybrid.

 ---